sdonovan001/model-serving/README.md

 # Model Serving
-While the terms model serving and inference are sometimes used interchangeably they are not equivalent.
-Inference is using a trained model to make predictions on new or unseen data.
-Model serving is the process of deploying a trained model to make inference possible.
+Model serving is the process of deploying trained machine learning models into a production environment, making their functions available via APIs or other services.
+This allows applications and other systems to interact with the models, making predictions, or performing tasks based on new input data.
+It's essentially the step that transforms a trained model from a static file into a value-generating service.
 In this repo we will walk you through 3 different ways to serve a trained model.

 ### Prerequsites
 * Your own [GCP account](https://cloud.google.com/free?hl=en).